 - A. Characteristics.
 [No change.]

 - B. Accessory Uses.
-In a parking structure only, accessory uses may include gasoline sales, car washing, food membership distribution, and vehicle repair activities if these uses provide service to autos parked in the garage, and not towards general traffic.
+In a parking structure only, accessory uses may include gasoline sales, car washing, and vehicle repair activities if these uses provide service to autos parked in the garage, and not towards general traffic.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.]